Connor-ZH/MachaGrasp_Official/README.md

 ## Citation

-If you find this work useful, please consider citing the paper:
+If you find this work useful, please consider citing our paper:

 ```bibtex
 @misc{zhang2026machagraspmorphologyawarecrossembodimentdexterous,